moorepants/dissertation/eom.rst

    \tilde{F}_r + \tilde{F}^*_r = 0

-and are a vector of three equations of motion one for roll, steer and rear wheel accelerations.
-It turns out that the five of the coordinates do not appear in the equations and thus non-essential, or ignorable, states.
-These are the location of the ground contact point, :math:`u_1` and :math:`u_2`, the yaw angle, :math:`u_3`, and the wheel angles, :math:`u_6` and :math:`u_8`.
+and are a vector of three coupled equations which are linear in the roll, steer and rear wheel accelerations.
+The linear system can be solved to give the first order equations for :math:`u_r`, where :math:`r=4,6,7`.
 The dynamical equations are then solved for the :math:`\dot{u}`'s and paired with the essential kinematical differential equations to form the complete set of dynamics equations of motion in the form.

 .. math::